ccamel55/bind-builder/readme.md

 # bind-builder

-Rust build dependency that helps you build cxx bindings.
+Rust build dependency that helps you build and link native libraries.

-**Very WIP**

 ### Note